 11 Awesome and Free Image Resources for Your Next Presentation

-Images make presentations better.
+Images make presentations and videos better.
 Not Text.
 Not Audio.
 It is the image that rules this world.

 Why?
 Because images have the power to trigger an immediate and emotional response.
 This is especially true when it comes to presentations.